-A Vision Board uses a variety of images and text to represent goals you’d like to accomplish.
+A Vision Board uses text and a variety of images to represent goals you’d like to accomplish.

 Putting goals on paper can help you achieve them — especially when you see them daily as a reminder of what you’d like to manifest.
 According to Psychology Today, mental practices (like visualization) can increase motivation, confidence, and even motor performance.